Campaigns are the most important allocation for donations. In this 2 minute video, learn how & when to create campaigns.

 Selecting a Parent Campaign will organize this campaign as a sub-campaign underneath the one you select here.

 Primary solicitation defines what method you will be using most of the time to ask for donations, like Phone or Email.
 You can also designate the Fund and Purpose for donations to this campaign.

-Setting the Donation Level replaces the free-entry donation amount field with a set of specified values.
-Specify which configuration of donations levels to pull from your system settings.
+Setting the Suggested Donation Amounts replaces the free-entry donation amount field with a set of specified values.
+Specify which configuration of preset donation amounts to pull from your system settings.

 The Status setting determines whether or not the campaign donation form and any associated social fundraising forms are available online.
 Setting the status to Active makes the donation form available for use.
 Once donations have been assigned to them, campaigns generally cannot be deleted.
 This is to preserve donation information.
 If you want to disable a campaign as an option, you would set its status from Active to Inactive.

 Changing the campaign status to Inactive makes the online donation form (and social fundraising forms) for the campaigns inaccessible.
 You can always change the status later if you want to allow constituents to donate to this campaign in the future.